 |Global human energy consumption||4 x 1020||J/yr|

 The above table quantifies the theoretical maximum energy available.
-It assumes a 5% efficiency rate in transferring energy from plants to nimals and from animals into other animals.
-From this, in theory, humans are now capturing for themselves almost all the available energy or carnivores.
-True, the energy source is now mainly fossil fuels but this serves to highlight that without fossil fuels, we’d have difficulties meeting our energy needs.
+It assumes a 5% efficiency rate in transferring energy from plants to animals and from animals into other animals.
+From this, in theory, humans are now capturing for themselves almost all the available energy that would be shared by all carnivores.
+But this energy consumption is used by human’s technology.
+Its relevance will become apparent when we consider the sustainability of our energy consumption.

 |Human Energy Consumption (2002)|